 The good news is a lot of times you can prevent bearing problems from occurring.
 This article will explain 8 common bearing problems and how to prevent them so you don’t have to experience a bearing failure.

 Bearing Lubrication Problems

 Lubrication can either be a blessing or a thorn in your side.
-It’s probably no surprise that problems 1-3 are caused by under or over lubrication of a bearing.
+It’s probably no surprise that problems 1-3 are caused by bearing lubrication issues.

 Lubrication is a leading cause of bearing problems.
 Most people understand that the balls inside a bearing should never ride directly against the bearing raceway.
 The tricky part is knowing how much or how little lubrication a bearing needs.

 First, let’s quickly explain the science of bearing lubrication.
 A ball bearing has a curved raceway, so, the relative motion between the ball and the raceway will always produce skidding.
-For this reason, there needs to be a film of lubrication between the balls and raceway that allows the skidding to occur.
+For this reason, there needs to be a protected film of lubrication between the balls and raceway that prevents metal-on-metal skidding from occurring.

 All that being said, here are the top three common issues you could run into with bearing lubrication, and what you can do to prevent them.